aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/example/README.md

 3. Return to the app and tap **Record Event** again
 4. If you returned within 5s, the session ID is the same.
 After 5s, a new session starts automatically.

-## Session stop events
+## Session events

-Whenever a session ends, a `_session.stop` event is printed alongside the events you recorded, carrying that session's `stop_timestamp` and `duration`.
+Session boundaries are printed alongside the events you record: `_session.start` when a session begins, and `_session.stop` when it ends, carrying that session's `stop_timestamp` and `duration`.

+1. A `_session.start` is printed as soon as the client initializes
-1. Tap **Record Event**, then **Stop Session** — a `_session.stop` envelope is printed for the session you just used
+2. Tap **Record Event**, then **Stop Session** — a `_session.stop` envelope is printed for the session you just used
-2. Tap **Record Event** again — a new session starts, and the next stop reports that one
+3. Tap **Record Event** again — a new session starts, so a `_session.start` is printed before the recorded event
+4. **Start Session** on a running session prints the stop for the old one and then the start for the new one, in that order
-3. Backgrounding for longer than 5s prints one too, from the session timeout
+5. Backgrounding for longer than 5s prints a stop from the session timeout, and returning prints the start for the replacement session
-4. **Close** prints a final one for whatever session is still running
+6. **Close** prints a final stop for whatever session is still running